radstevee/minecraft-server-creating-tool/README.md

 then install a new Java version by using `sudo apt install openjdk-XX-jdk`

 If you have any suggestions or questions, reach me up on Discord (Radsteve#8033) or on the issues tab.

+## ToDo
+[] Select how much ram to allocate and add it to the start.sh